-The public health system in Australia is called Medicare, which aims to give all Australian citizens and permanent residents access to good quality, free or low cost health care.
+You will need to understand, if you are moving to Australia, that the public health system in Australia is called Medicare, and aims to give all Australian citizens and permanent residents access to good quality, free or low cost health care.
 It allows you to be treated as a public patient in a public hospital free of charge and be seen by a doctor either free of charge (if the practice or medical center bulk bills*) or at minimal cost.
-Medicare covers most traditional health care but may not cover you for alternative or non traditional therapies.
+In Australia Medicare covers most traditional health care but may not cover you for alternative or non traditional therapies.

 Am I entitled to Medicare?

 - If you are an Australian citizen or permanent resident you are automatically entitled to Medicare.

 - Overseas visitors with a working/holiday visa are entitled to Medicare if they are from one of the following countries that have a reciprocal health care agreement with Australia: Belgium, Finland, Ireland, Italy, Malta, Norway, the Netherlands, New Zealand, Sweden, Slovenia and the UK.